-Borrowings are recognised initially at fair value, inclusive of transaction costs incurred.
+Borrowings are initially recognised at fair value, inclusive of transaction costs incurred.
 Borrowings are subsequently stated at amortised cost and the difference between the proceeds (net of transaction costs) and the redemption value is recognised in the Income Statement over the period of the borrowings using the effective interest rate method.
-Borrowings are classified in creditors amounts falling due within one year unless the Company has an unconditional right to defer settlement of the liability for at least 12 months after the balance sheet date.